Tomography Model#

 - Returns:

-recon (jax array) – The reconstructed volume after direct reconstruction.
+recon (numpy or jax array) – The reconstructed volume after direct reconstruction.

 Proximal Map function for use in Plug-and-Play applications.
 This function is similar to recon, but it essentially uses a prior with a mean of prox_input and a standard deviation of sigma_prox.

-prox_input (jax array) – proximal map input with same shape as reconstruction.
+prox_input (numpy or jax array) – proximal map input with same shape as reconstruction.

-sinogram (jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).
+sinogram (numpy or jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).

 sigma_prox (None or float, optional) – The standard deviation of the proximal map prior term.
 If None, then set automatically from the sinogram.
 Defaults to None.

-weights (jax array, optional) – 3D positive weights with same shape as sinogram.
+weights (numpy or jax array, optional) – 3D positive weights with same shape as sinogram.
 Defaults to None, in which case the weights are implicitly all 1s.

-init_recon (jax array, optional) – optional reconstruction to be used for initialization.
+init_recon (numpy or jax array, optional) – optional reconstruction to be used for initialization.
 Defaults to None, in which case the initial recon is determined by vcd_recon.

 do_initialization (bool, optional) – If True, then initialize parameters and place arrays on appropriate devices.
 Defaults to True.
-Set to False if initialization has already been performed on this sinogram, and prox_input and init_recon are on main_device and sinogram and weights are on sinogram_device.
+Set to False if initialization (partitions and regularization parameters) has already been performed on this sinogram by a previous prox_map call on this model.

 stop_threshold_change_pct (float, optional) – Stop reconstruction when NMAE percent change from one iteration to the next is below stop_threshold_change_pct.
 Defaults to 0.2.